Tourism Open House - presentations

 At Tourism Yukon, we support the development of our industry in the following ways:

-The Industry Services unit offers Product Development advice and counselling, along with Research data and information regarding Resource and Land Planning.
+The Industry Services unit offers tourism Product Development advice and counselling, along with visitor Research data and information regarding Resource and Land Planning.
 Industry Services is also responsible for managing the Product Development Partnership Program and the Tourism Cooperative Marketing Fund.
 Want to make your business ideas into a reality?
 Come and talk to us!

 The Marketing team takes your market and export ready tourism products and shouts them out to the world!
 We work with tour operators, suppliers, travel agents, travel media and meeting professionals to attract international visitors to your unique business and our beautiful backyard.